mmailhos/ksec/README.md

 ## Roadmap

 Known issues:
-  * Fix --color for json output
+  * Fix --color for json output.
+Or pipe to jq for now :)

 Potential incoming features:
   * Improve argopt (ex: print Usage...)
   * Add an option to also print the configmap related to the found secret
   * Get all secrets found in a deployment

-  * Any other idea?
+Anything else?
 Please open an issue